DarioDeMaio/DarioDeMaio/README.md

 # Hello there!
 I'm Dario De Maio 👋

-I'm a passionate software developer with a strong background in various programming languages, web development technologies, and machine learning frameworks.
+I'm a passionate software developer with a great background in various programming languages, web development technologies, and machine learning frameworks.
 I love to build, innovate, and learn new technologies that push the boundaries of what software can achieve.

 ## 🛠️ Technical Skills and Competencies